mila-iqia/blocks/docs/cg.rst

 Using annotations
 -----------------

-The :class:`ComputationGraph` class provides an interface to this annotated graph.
+The :class:`.ComputationGraph` class provides an interface to this annotated graph.
 For example, let's say we want to train an autoencoder using weight decay on some of the layers.